-Well, in excel, we can't simply use default max function in excel with a condition (unless you are using office 365).
+In Excel, we can't simply use default MAX function with a condition (unless you are using Microsoft Office 365).

-In short: This MAX IF will be an array formula which you can use to find max value from a range with criteria.
+In short: MAXIF is an array formula which you can use to find max value from a range using criteria.

 But here’s the kicker:

-End of this post, you will learn how can we create this max if without an array and how can we use more than one condition in it.
+At end of this post, I’ll share with you how can we create a max if without an array and how can we use multiple criteria in it.

 Without more ado, let’s get started.